How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Perspiration-reducing Aircontact back system with breathable padding (Air Spacer Mesh) provides excellent ventilation.

-• Various adjustment options to ensure a comfortable fit, such as an adjustable back length, ergonomic ActiveFit shoulder straps, adjustable sternum straps, mobile hip fins, and an ergonomic lumbar pad.
+• Various adjustment options to ensure a comfortable fit, such as a VariClick adjustable back length, ergonomic shoulder straps, adjustable sternum straps, mobile VariFlex hip fins, and an ergonomic lumbar pad.

-• An anatomic Y-frame aluminum back system that evenly distributes the load for optimal load transfer and control.
+• An anatomic external aluminum Y-frame back system that evenly distributes the load for optimal load transfer and control.
 This design is especially efficient for carrying heavy loads.

 • The pack collar can be extended, increasing the volume of the backpack by up to an additional 10 liters.